 Appointed October 2009

 Richard is highly experienced in retail and commercial banking and held senior positions with the Barclays Group, including Chief Financial Officer for Barclaycard and Risk Director of Retail Financial Services.
 He has also been Treasurer and Fellow of Lady Margaret Hall, a college in the University of Oxford, before retiring in 2016, and is now an Emeritus Fellow.
-Richard chairs the Risk Committee and is a member of the Audit and Nominations committees.
+Richard is a member of the Risk, Audit and Nominations committees.

 James Turner FCA, FCSI, BA (Hons)